 Identify Your Champions

-An effective Collaborative Care program starts with an Implementation Leader and Planning Team who support the overall transition to Collaborative Care.
+An effective integrated care program starts with a Clinic Implementation Team to support the overall transition to a new care model.
 This includes leading pre-launch planning activities, coordinating training activities, and facilitating and monitoring program implementation post-launch.

 Identify Implementation Leader

-The first job of the Implementation Leader is to form a small core team to participate in planning, launching, and monitoring program implementation.
+The first job of the clinic implementation leader is to form a small core team to participate in planning, launching, and monitoring program implementation.
 This team should consist of the following members:

-Primary Care Providers are critical to the success of Collaborative Care.
+Primary Care Providers are critical to the success of integrated care.
 Therefore, it is essential that they have a voice in planning implementation.
-The best choice is a practicing PCP who is supportive of implementing Collaborative Care and who can influence other PCPs in the organization.
+The best choice is a practicing PCP who is supportive of implementing integrated care and who can influence other PCPs in the organization.
 Examples of Primary Care Provider(s) include physicians, physician assistants and/or nurse practitioners.
-The PCP Champion will participate in the Team Building Process and development of specific implementation plans.
-He/she will encourage their colleagues to participate in planning, training and other activities, as appropriate.
-The PCP Champion will also participate in review of post-launch metrics to evaluate program success and help brainstorm solutions to areas of the program that need adjustment.
+The PCP Champion will participate in team building and development of specific implementation plans.
+They will communicate changes and expectations between the implementation team and their PCP colleagues.
+See the PCP Champion Role Description for a thorough outline of the role.

-Like the PCP Champion, the Behavioral Health Care Manager Champion is supportive of implementing collaborative care and can influence other behavioral health care managers.
-Examples of behavioral health care managers include registered nurse, licensed psychologist, or licensed social worker.
-As part of the Planning Team, he/she will participate in and often lead the Team Building process.
+Like the PCP Champion, the Behavioral Health Care Manager Champion is supportive of implementing integrated care and can influence other behavioral health care managers.
+Examples of behavioral health care managers include registered nurses, licensed psychologists, or licensed social workers.
+As part of the planning team, they will participate in and often lead the team building process.

-The Psychiatric Consultant Champion is supportive of implementing collaborative care and can influence other psychiatric consultants.
-Examples of Psychiatric Consultant can include individuals experienced in consultation-liaison psychiatry, geriatric psychiatry, or primary-care-based mental health care.
+The Psychiatric Consultant Champion is supportive of implementing integrated care and can influence other psychiatric consultants.
+Examples of psychiatric consultants can include individuals experienced in consultation-liaison psychiatry, geriatric psychiatry, or primary-care-based mental health care.